Convention on Biological Diversity: Subsidiary Body for Scientific, Technical and Technological Advice (SBSTTA)

 The SBSTTA is a committee composed of experts from member governments competent in relevant fields.
 It plays a key role in making recommendations to the COP on scientific and technical issues.
 It provides assessments of the status of biological diversity and of various measures taken in accordance with Convention, and also gives recommendations to the Conference of the Parties, which may be endorsed in whole, in part or in modified form by the COPs.
-As of 2024 SBSTTA had met 23 times, with a 24th meeting taking place in Geneva, Switzerland in 2022.
+As of 2024 SBSTTA had met 26 times, with a 26th meeting taking place in Nairobi, Kenya in 2024.

-Subsidiary Body on Implementation (SBI)
+Subsidiary Body on Implementation

 In 2014, the Conference of the Parties to the Convention on Biological Diversity established the Subsidiary Body on Implementation (SBI) to replace the Ad Hoc Open-ended Working Group on Review of Implementation of the Convention.
 The four functions and core areas of work of SBI are: (a) review of progress in implementation; (b) strategic actions to enhance implementation; (c) strengthening means of implementation; and (d) operations of the Convention and the Protocols.
 The first meeting of the SBI was held on 2–6 May 2016 and the second meeting was held on 9–13 July 2018, both in Montreal, Canada.
-The third meeting of the SBI will be held in March 2022 in Geneva, Switzerland.
+The latest (fifth) meeting of the SBI was held in October 2024 in Cali, Colombia.
 The Bureau of the Conference of the Parties serves as the Bureau of the SBI.
-The current chair of the SBI is Ms. Charlotta Sörqvist of Sweden.
+The current chair of the SBI is Ms. Clarissa Souza Della Nina of Brazil.